EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 meeting._

 * __Developer name.
 Short description.
 Desired resolution.__
+Bob.
+Should we save variables declared at top of model block and avoid having to duplicate work in generated quantities?
+Decision.
+Bob.
+Should we have a `jacobian +=` statement that increments the Jacobian and whose inclusion in the log density is controlled by the Jacobian template parameter?
+Decision.

 ### Open Discussion Topics
 _Any topics that do not need to be addressed in the short term,